Battle of Norfolk: Aftermath

 By the end of combat operations on 28 February 1991, VII Corps had driven 260 kilometers, captured 22,000 Iraqi soldiers, and destroyed 1,350 Iraqi tanks, 1,224 armored personnel carriers, 285 artillery pieces, 105 air defense systems, and 1,229 trucks.

 The U.S. Fairchild Republic A-10 Thunderbolt II ground attack aircraft would distinguish itself during the Gulf War.
 It wreaked havoc on Iraqi ground forces.
 U.S. A-10 "Warthog" crews would destroy 900 Iraqi tanks, 2,000 other military vehicles and 1,200 artillery pieces during combat operations.

 VII Corps suffered 62 killed and 235 wounded.
-It also suffered 4 M1A1 tanks destroyed and 9 damaged, 14 Bradley Fighting Vehicles were destroyed and 9 damaged, 2 helicopters were destroyed and 3 damaged, and 9 other vehicles of various types were destroyed or damaged during combat operations.
+It also suffered 18 M1A1 tanks destroyed or damaged, 14 Bradley Fighting Vehicles were destroyed and 9 damaged, 2 helicopters were destroyed and 3 damaged, and 9 other vehicles of various types were destroyed or damaged during combat operations.

 Historical significance

+Current sources consider it the largest tank battle of the Gulf War.
 Some sources list the Battle of Norfolk as the second largest tank battle in American history behind the Battle of the Bulge.
-There are other sources that list it as the second or even the third largest tank battle of the Gulf War behind the Battle of Medina Ridge and the Battle of 73 Easting.